rv-kip/express-redis-cache/README.md

 # Redis connexion info

 By default, redis-express-cache connects to Redis using localhost as host and nothing as port (using Redis default port).
-To use different port or host, declare then when you require express-redis-cache.
+To use different port or host, declare them when you require express-redis-cache.

     var cache = require('express-redis-cache')({
         host: String, port: Number